+Services that our plan pays for What you must pay

+Inpatient hospital care (continued)

+Needed surgical and medical supplies

+Appliances, such as wheelchairs

+Operating and recovery room services

+Physical, occupational, and speech therapy

+Inpatient substance abuse services

+Blood, including storage, blood components and administration thereof

+Physician services

-Services that our plan pays for What you must pay Inpatient hospital care (continued) In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.
+In some cases, the following types of transplants: corneal, kidney, kidney/pancreatic, heart, liver, lung, heart/lung, bone marrow, stem cell, and intestinal/multivisceral.

 If you need a transplant, a Medicare-approved transplant center will review your case and decide whether you are a candidate for a transplant.
 Transplant providers may be local or outside of the service area.
 If local transplant providers are willing to accept the Medicare rate, then you must get your transplant services locally.
 If you can't get your transplant services locally, or your provider has told us why you need services outside the pattern of care for your community, we will arrange or pay for lodging and travel costs for you and one other person.
 All transplant services require prior plan authorization.
 Lodging and travel costs require prior plan approval and are subject to plan limitations.
 The plan will only arrange or pay for lodging and travel for care that is related transplant services.
 For more information on transplant services, including travel cost limitations, please call Member Services at the numbers listed on the back of this booklet.

-Prior Authorization rules may apply Inpatient mental health care \$0 The plan will cover medically necessary psychiatric inpatient care at approved institutions.
+Inpatient mental health care \$0

+The plan will cover medically necessary psychiatric inpatient care at approved institutions.
+Prior Authorization rules may apply

-Services that our plan pays for What you must pay Inpatient stay: Covered services in a hospital or skilled nursing facility (SNF) during a non-covered inpatient stay \$0 If your inpatient stay is not reasonable and necessary, the plan will not pay for it.
-However, in some cases the plan will cover services you get while you are in the hospital or a nursing facility.
-The plan will cover the following services, and maybe other services not listed here: Doctor services Diagnostic tests, like lab tests X-ray, radium, and isotope therapy, including technician materials and services Surgical dressings Splints, casts, and other devices used for fractures and dislocations Prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
-These are devices that: replace all or part of an internal body organ (including contiguous tissue), or replace all or part of the function of an inoperative or malfunctioning internal body organ.
-Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
-This includes adjustments, repairs, and replacements needed because of breakage, wear, loss, or a change in the patient's condition Physical therapy, speech therapy, and occupational therapy Prior Authorization rules may apply
+Services s that our plan pays for What you must pay patient stay: Covered services in a hospital or skilled rsing facility (SNF) during a non-covered inpatient stay \$0 Prior Authorization 1 - our inpatient stay is not reasonable and necessary, the plan not pay for it. rules may apply whi cov wever, in some cases the plan will cover services you get ile you are in the hospital or a nursing facility.
+The plan will ver the following services, and maybe other services not ed here: • Doctor services • Diagnostic tests, like lab tests • X-ray, radium, and isotope therapy, including technician materials and services • Surgical dressings • Splints, casts, and other devices used for fractures and dislocations • Prosthetics and orthotic devices, other than dental, including replacement or repairs of such devices.
+These are devices that: replace all or part of an internal body organ (including contiguous tissue), or replace all or part of the function of an inoperative or malfunctioning internal body organ. • Leg, arm, back, and neck braces, trusses, and artificial legs, arms, and eyes.
+This includes adjustments, repairs, and replacements needed because of breakage, wear, loss, or a change in the patient's condition • Physical therapy, speech therapy, and occupational therapy